 Solid State Poetry is an enquiry into perception, intelligibility, and meaning-making in an age of machine communication.
 This series, which originated in the autumn of 2014, is premised on the algorithmic generation and encoding of poetry into rhythmic visual patterns.
 These patterns articulate the verbal structures of the poems themselves, the processes through which they were generated, and, at the highest level, the means through which information is conveyed within digital systems.

-A key theme underpinning this series is how language is perceived and apprehended by the machinery that is a crucial carrier of contemporary expression.
-Poetry, as one of the most sophisticated modes available to human actors, radiant with potential readings, offers an interesting contrast with systems designed to compress and encode electrical signals so as to facilitate their transmission across invariably noisy channels.
-These are two very different imperatives – one seeking to reduce the potential for novelty, for ostensive ‘error’, whereas the other is seeking to generate new modalities of thought and expression, although a convergence does exist in their pursuit of a certain concision of communication.
+It is this latter aspect that concerns this series especially, regarding how written language is prehended by the machinery of contemporary expression.
+Poetry, as one of the most sophisticated modes available to human actors, radiant with potential readings, stands in sharp contrast with systems designed to compress and encode electrical signals for transmission across noisy channels.
+These are two very different imperatives, with one seeking to reduce the potential for novelty, for ostensive ‘error’, whereas the other is seeking to generate new modalities of thought and expression — although a convergence does exist in their seeking the most concise means of communication.